AlisaMartyanova/GeneticProgramming/README.md

-# GeneticProgramming

-Summer Internship 2019.
+# Genetic Programming Summer Internship 2019

-Using Genetic programming and Genetic algorithms solve different problems.
+Solution of different problems using Genetic algorithms and Genetic programming.